karan-kapoor90/portfolYOU/_posts/2020-04-15-docker-workshop.md

     # But the happy scenario, in case you don't have nodejs installed on your machine, docker to the rescue
     ```

-8. Explore the code.. as a shortcut, consider reading the readme file on the repo.
+8. Explore the code.. as a shortcut, consider reading the readme file on the [git repository](https://github.com/karan-kapoor90/docker-workshop).

-9. Build a docker container for your code
+9. Build a docker container for your code.
+PS: The following step creates a docker image which
+    - Is based on a nodejs base image
+    - Takes a copy of your code's dependencies (that's the package.json file for a nodejs app)
+    - Downloads all those dependencies into a folder
+    - Copies your code into the same folder
+    - Declares the command that is used to run your code (`node index.js` in this case.)

     > PS: My dockerhub username is karankapoor

     ```bash
     export DOCKER_USERNAME=<your-dockerhub-username>
     # building your container locally
-    docker build -t $DOCKER_USERNAME/docker-workshop .
+    docker build -t $DOCKER_USERNAME/docker-workshop:latest -f Dockerfile .
     ```
+    > All the steps defined above, and more, such as setting environment variables, creating an image that depends on the output of multiple such images (aka multistage images) etc., is all defined in the `Dockerfile` file in the code you just checked out from github.

 10. Run the container locally, exposing the app on port 30000 of your local host machine